smiakchilo/aem-crash-course/lessons/2.7/part2.md

 resource.getResourceResolver.commit();
 ```

-Now you wonder what types of values can be put in such a map?
+Now you wonder what types of values can be put into this kind of map.
 No surprise, these are data types supported by JCR.
 You can use all primitives and their boxed variants (they will all be coerced to `long`, `double`, and `boolean`), a `String`, and a `Calendar` or `Date` for the date value.

 Remember we said that you can retrieve a resource resolver from an existing resource?
 We use this option here to get one and execute the commit method right away.
 ```